byui-cse/cse351-student-version/lesson_11/canvas/prepare.md

-# 11.3 Creating and Using Threads in C#
+# Creating and Using Threads

 ## System.Threading.Thread Class